Alberto-Martinelli/webscraping_project/README.md

 - Recommendations for hotel managers and systems based on identified clusters.

 ## Use Cases
+This section highlights practical applications of the project, showcasing how its functionalities can address real-world challenges.
+From enhancing customer experiences to supporting data-driven marketing strategies, these use cases illustrate the versatility and value of the prototype for hotel managers, travel platforms, and market analysts.
+Each example provides a scenario, step-by-step guidance, and expected outcomes to demonstrate the impact of the project in actionable terms.

 ### Use Case 1: Improving Customer Experience
 - **Scenario:** A hotel manager wants to improve the rooftop ambiance based on customer feedback.